13Purp/2DActionPlatformer/README.md

 A 2D action platformer scripted in C#, unity being used mainly for rendering and collision detection

+Location of scripts: Assets/functionaliguess ( Reminder to self to change the name of the folder)

 Currently implemented:

   -Controller interface

     -Currently used by the PlayerController and Enemy classes -Classes implementing the interface deal with moving their respective gameObject and performing certain actions -Classes currently inheriting the Enemy class
         -BlobController, an enemy type similar to Super Mario's goombas with added patrolling behaviours and player detection